History of Kinchela Boys Home

 The devastating eﬀects continue to be felt by the descendants and families of the men, who struggle with intergenerational trauma.

-Today, the former Kinchela Boys Home site is a place of deep signiﬁcance to survivors, their families, the communities they were taken from, the communities in the Macleay valley and the broader community.
-As part of a long and complex healing process, the site and its deeply personal values must be respected by wider Australia.
+Today, the former Kinchela Boys Home site is a place of deep signiﬁcance to survivors, their families, the communities they were taken from, the communities in the Macleay Valley and the broader community.
+As part of a long and complex healing process, the site and its deeply personal values must be shared with wider Australia.

-Remaining buildings, landscape features and important spaces oﬀer insight into the operation and conditions of the institution, and, as physical evidence of the reality and legacy of the Kinchela Boys Home, now provide the basis for truth telling.
-Envisaged as becoming a museum for the rich collection of oral and historical material already gathered, the site is entering its next phase.
+Remaining buildings, landscape features and important spaces oﬀer insight into the operation and conditions of the institution.
+This physical evidence of the reality and legacy of the Kinchela Boys Home, now provide the basis for truth telling.
+Envisaged to become a museum for the rich collection of oral and historical material already gathered, the site is entering its next phase.
 The story of the Kinchela Boys Home is once again set to become visible there at the site after having been silenced and made invisible.
 For information on the heritage listing of the former Kinchela Boys Home Site and the Conservation Management Plan prepared for the site, read more

 Why, by Roy Read (1999)

 to be stripped of my culture, my identity,

 through no fault of my own even though

 with all the other kids I still felt so alone,